libcsp/libcsp/doc/protocolstack.md

 however some drivers has only been included for some specific platforms.
 If you do not find your driver supported, it is quite simple to add a driver that conforms to the CSP interface.
-For good stability and performance interrupt driven drivers are preferred in favor of polled drivers.
+For good stability and performance, interrupt driven drivers are preferred in favor of polled drivers.
 Where applicable also DMA usage is recommended.

 ## Layer 2: MAC interfaces